ModestGoblin/amqp-specs/conninfo/src/conninfo-v1.0-wd01.md

 `<type name="connection-info" class="restricted" source="fields"/>`

-The following key values described in the next sub-section below have defined meaning.
+The key values described in the next sub-section below have defined meaning.
 An implementation MAY choose to omit a key from the map.
 An implementation MAY also include keys of its own.

 The receiving partner SHOULD NOT ascribe any semantics to a key not defined by this specification or its